 Remember, keep your data safe, and don’t let it get into the hands of those around you.

-The Daily Gaming News Show has you covered for Wednesday. …
+The Daily Gaming News for Thursday 25th of April.
+Happy …